The Democrat's Urban Poverty Plantations

 “The mobs of the great cities add just so much to the support of pure government as sores do to the strength of the human body.
 It is the manners and spirit of a people which preserve a republic in vigor.
 A degeneracy in these is a canker which soon eats to the heart of its laws and constitution.” –Thomas Jefferson (1787)

 The colossal blunder in question?
-Romney identified the underbelly of Obama’s socialist political agenda – the fact that an ever-increasing number of “useful idiots” have been lured into subservience by generations of Socialist Democrat policies, are now dependent on a laundry list of government subsidies, and, consequently, they are very likely to vote for the candidate who will continue redistributing wealth to fund those subsidies.
+Romney identified the underbelly of Obama’s socialist political agenda – the fact that an ever-increasing number of “useful idiots” have been lured into subservience by generations of statist Democrat policies, are now dependent on a laundry list of government subsidies, and, consequently, they are very likely to vote for the candidate who will continue redistributing wealth to fund those subsidies.

 Romney’s offhand remarks were surreptitiously recorded, then leaked by an opposition researcher named James Carter IV – yes, he’s the grandson of that Jimmy Carter – to a hard-left magazine, which timed its release of the video to comport with Obama’s socialist dezinformatsia propaganda.

 Dezinformatsia indeed!
 Though Romney’s assertion that most Obama supporters are government dependents has generated a flood of faux-outrage on the Left, their underlying indignation is more accurately rooted in the fact that Romney did not declare that ALL Americans are dependent on government, which is more in line with the Left’s agenda.
 Obama himself recently asserted just that in his now-infamous assertion, “You didn’t build that.
 Somebody else [read: "government”] made that happen.“